-In our example dataset, cognate class "1" for all is not cognate with class "1" for arm, so we need to tell add_cognate_table that these IDs are only unique within a concept:
+In our example dataset, cognate class "1" for 'all' is not cognate with class "1" for 'arm', so we need to tell add_cognate_table that these IDs are only unique within a concept:

 ''' $ python -m lexedata.edit.add_cognate_table -q --unique-id concept WARNING:lexedata:No segments found for form duala_all (s).
+Skipping its cognate

+→ judgements.
 WARNING:lexedata:No segments found for form duala_arm (dia).
+Skipping its cognate

+→ judgements.
 WARNING:lexedata:No segments found for form duala_ashes (mabúdú).
+Skipping its cognate

+→ judgements.
 WARNING:lexedata:No segments found for form duala_bark (bwelé).
+Skipping its cognate

+→ judgements.
 WARNING:lexedata:No segments found for 1592 forms.
-You can generate segments using 'lexedata.edit.segment_using_clts'. '''
+You can generate segments using

+→ 'lexedata.edit.segment_using_clts'. '''